msaaddev/new-tailwind-app/readme.md

 </div>
 <br>

-A Node.js based CLI that generates boilerplate code for different **tailwind** web applications.
+A cross-platform Node.js based CLI that generates boilerplate code for different **tailwind** web applications.

->Note: The CLI is currently in beta mode for Windows.
-But works perfectly well with macOS and linux.
+>Note: If you are on Windows, make sure to either use Command Prompt or Windows Powershell to run the CLI.

 ## 🎯 Features